California Courts of Appeal: History

 The Fourth District was formed by a division of the Second District pursuant to legislation that went into effect on June 5, 1929.
 The first decision made by the Fourth District was on October 16, 1929, in the case of Mills v.
 Mills (1929) 101 Cal.App.
 248 [281 P. 707].

 Originally, appeals from all of Southern California (including the San Joaquin Valley) were heard by the state supreme court sitting in Los Angeles, and then the Second District took over most of that caseload when it was created in 1904.
 Lawyers from the rest of Southern California outside of Los Angeles County grew tired of having to travel hundreds of miles to and from Los Angeles just to argue appeals.
 They lobbied for the creation of a Fourth District that would sit at locations closer to them.
 Three state senators from San Diego, Fresno, and San Bernardino orchestrated the creation of the Fourth District in 1929.
-As a compromise, the court was created as a "circuit-riding" court that would sit each year in all three of those cities: Fresno (January-April), San Diego (May-August), and San Bernardino (September-December).
+As a compromise, the court was created as a "circuit-riding" court that would sit each year in all three of those cities: Fresno (January–April), San Diego (May–August), and San Bernardino (September–December).

 In 1961, the Fifth District, with headquarters in Fresno, was created to hear appeals from San Joaquin Valley counties.
-The Fourth District's remaining territory was still enormous (San Bernardino County is the single largest county in the contiguous United States by area); in 1965, the Fourth District split itself into Division One, sitting permanently in San Diego, and Division Two, sitting permanently in San Bernardino (now Riverside), meaning it would no longer be a circuit-riding court.
+The Fourth District's remaining territory was still enormous (San Bernardino County is the single largest county in the contiguous United States by area).
+In 1965, Division Two was added to the Fourth District and the original three justices became Division One.
+After three new justices were appointed and Division Two became operational in early 1966, Division One sat permanently in San Diego and Division Two sat permanently in San Bernardino, meaning the Fourth District would no longer be a circuit-riding court.
 The two divisions shared jurisdiction over Orange County until the creation of Division Three in 1982.

-The Fourth District was the first Court of Appeal to get a custom-built courthouse of its own in January 1999, when Division Two moved from San Bernardino to a newly-built courthouse in Riverside.
+The Fourth District was the first Court of Appeal to get a custom-built courthouse of its own in January 1999, when Division Two moved from San Bernardino to a newly built courthouse in Riverside.
 The First, Second, and Third Districts have always shared courthouses with the Supreme Court, while the Fourth, Fifth, and Sixth Districts at their founding all initially leased space in existing office buildings.